AvikRao/TJCSS/localspace/README.md

-# Hello repo travelers!
+### Hello, repo travelers!
-- This is an empty folder that will contain incoming files and files-to-be-run.
+- This is an empty directory meant to store processing files.